If you lose a pet in Montgomery County Maryland

 Facebook has several lost pet pages for our area.
 Start with: https://www.facebook.com/pg/MCMDLostPets/posts/

-For more ideas,
+For more ideas, go to:

 - Displaced cat behavior: http://www.missingpetpartnership.org/recovery-lostcat.php